ahc2483/ServiceTasks/README.md

 	</TaskSchedule>

-If using with NServiceBus: Sample NServiceBus Endpoint Config (ServiceTasks needs this in order to know where your schedule is stored.
-You can use your builder of choice)
+Sample NServiceBus Endpoint Config
 ================

+ServiceTasks needs this in order to know where your schedule is stored.
+You can use your supported builder of choice.

 	[EndpointName("myendpoint")]
 	public class EndpointConfig : IConfigureThisEndpoint, AsA_Publisher, IWantCustomInitialization